-Candidates and supporters acting on their behalf must be aware of and comply with all applicable campus policies and conduct codes, including but not limited to:
+Candidates and supporters acting on their behalf must be aware of and comply with all applicable policies and provisions of the Campus Code of Conduct, including but not limited to:

-- 1. Use of Cornell Name, Logo, and Artwork Policy - 2.
-Use of University Property Policy - 3. facilities reservation policies. including Willard Straight Hall area reservation policies - 4.
-University Postering & Chalking Policy, - 5.
-Campus Life policy for posting in Residence Halls, - 6.
-Dining hall policies, including a prohibition on distributing printed campaign materials in dining halls without permission from authorized staff, and, - 7.
-Campus Code of Conduct.
+- 1. Use of Cornell Name, Logo, and Artwork policy - 2.
+Event Registration/Use of University Property policies - 3.
+Facilities reservation policies, including Willard Straight Hall area reservation policies - 4.
+University Postering & Chalking policies - 5.
+Campus Life policy for posting in residence halls - 6.
+Dining hall policies, including a prohibition of distributing printed campaign materials in dining halls without permission from authorized staff, and as designated in the Campus Code of Conduct.4

 A violation of any University policy is a violation of these rules and therefore grounds for a challenge if it compromises the fairness of the election.
+It is the candidate's responsibility to read the referenced documents and be familiar with the rules and regulations established within them.
 The Director of Elections may also refer any reported violations to the Office of the Judicial Administrator or other appropriate office, which may impose disciplinary remedies and penalties according to its own rules and procedures.